Gordon Getty

 Gordon Peter Getty (born December 20, 1933) is an American businessman and classical music composer, the fourth child of oil tycoon J. Paul Getty.
 His mother, Ann Rork, was his father's fourth wife.
-When his father died in 1976, Gordon assumed control of Getty's US$2 billion trust.
+When his father died in 1976, Gordon assumed control of Getty's US$ 2 billion trust.
 His net worth was $2.1 billion in September 2020, making him number 391 on the Forbes 400 list of the wealthiest Americans.

 Early life

 Getty was raised in San Francisco, California, where he attended St. Ignatius College Preparatory and the University of San Francisco.
-He would also earn a B.A. in music from the San Francisco Conservatory of Music.
+He also earned a B.A. in music from the San Francisco Conservatory of Music.
+He studied singing with Verna Osborne.

 Career

 He joined the oil business to please his father; however, he eventually sold the family's Getty Oil to Texaco in 1986 for US$10 billion.
 In 1983, Forbes magazine ranked him the richest person in America with a net worth of a little over $2 billion.
 His net worth was cited as $2.1 billion in 2020, making him the 391st richest person in the United States.

 In 2002, Getty founded ReFlow, a company which temporarily purchases shares in mutual funds to save funds taxes and commissions.